mpatel1996/mpatel1996/README.md

 <br/>

 - 🔭 I’m currently working on expanding my programming knowledge
-- 🌱 I’m currently learning new languages and technologies but focusing on learning ML and AI related projects
+- 🌱 I’m currently learning new languages and technologies but focusing on learning ML and AI related libraries
 - 👯 I’m looking to collaborate on anything interesting and fun :sweat_smile:
 - 🤔 I’m looking for help with gaining experience and collaborating in new projects
 - :earth_americas: I'm eager to explore our planet and travel the world if the opportunity arise :airplane: